Kinds and Automatic Kind Generation#

 • Same magnetic moment (magnitude and direction)

-• Same other properties
+• Same additional properties

 Kinds are particularly useful for: